 - Two streets in Pitres were renamed to "Paseo Marítimo" and "Calle El Puerto".

-- And a holiday was created, during which the locals; "plant sardines on their terraces and water them so that they grow fat and juicy".
+- And a holiday was created, during which the locals; "plant sardines on their terraces and water them so that they grow juicy and fat".

 On these four (4) hikes you will explore the la Tahá villages (Fondales, Busquístar, Atalbéitar, and Ferreirola), the Bermejo river, waterfalls, irrigation canals, and the neighboring majestic Poqueira Gorge and its villages (Pampaneira, Capileira, and Bubión).